Buy a Galaxy Fold, get a fancy concierge service for free

 Samsung said that in revamping the Galaxy Fold, which was delayed due to screen design woes affecting its 7.3-inch interior screen, the company took the feedback of early reviewers to heart.
 That might be so: CNET even predicted one of those changes, a customer service department dedicated solely to Galaxy Fold owners.
 Called the Galaxy Fold Premiere Service, Samsung is making this special 24/7 team available to people who buy the brand's inaugural foldable phone, which costs $1,980.

 How rarefied is it?
 In one case, you can arrange for Samsung to send a customer service agent right to you.
 Of course, there are caveats galore, so keep reading for all the details.
-(And here are 5 things to already love and hate about the new Galaxy Fold design.)
+(And here are five things we already love and hate about the new Galaxy Fold design.)

 The Galaxy Fold is finally launching in the US on Sept.
-27, roughly 5 months (and exactly 154 days) after Samsung was supposed to sell it on April 26.
+27, roughly five months (154 days, to be precise) after Samsung was supposed to sell it on April 26.
 Samsung postponed the launch after reviewers reported its foldable phone suffered three different types of damage to its delicate plastic screen (there's also a 4.6-inch screen protected by glass on the outside).
 Since then, Samsung redesigned the Fold and drastically scaled back its launch plans, partners (no more T-Mobile) and even its best two color options (Martian Green and Astro Blue, with the ability to customize a gold or silver hinge).

 US buyers won't be able to get the 5G version of the Fold, despite two other Samsung 5G phones on sale in the market, the Galaxy S10 5G and Galaxy Note 10 5G.